 President and Chief Executive Officer Search

-FARE’s Chief Executive Officer Lisa Gable is stepping down as CEO in the Spring of 2022, so FARE has launched a global search to identify Gable’s successor.
+FARE’s Chief Executive Officer Lisa Gable is stepping down as CEO in 2022, so FARE has launched a global search to identify Gable’s successor.
 FARE has formed an internal search committee to lead the search.

 Internationally recognized executive search and consulting firm Korn Ferry has been selected to assist the search committee.
 Gable will continue to serve as CEO during the search, collaborating closely with government and private partners on the ongoing execution of FARE’s Five-Year Strategic Plan.
 The position specifics are listed below.

 FARE is the world’s leading non-governmental organization engaged in food allergy advocacy and the largest private funder of food allergy research.
 Its mission is to improve the quality of life and the health of individuals with food allergies, and to provide them hope through the promise of new treatments.
 FARE is transforming the future of food allergy through innovative initiatives that will lead to increased awareness, new and improved treatments and prevention strategies, effective policies and legislation and novel approaches to managing the disease.
 FARE has turned over $100 million in donor gifts into ground-breaking research and has provided a voice for the community, advocating on its behalf, and offering hope for a better tomorrow.
 Answering a critical need, FARE is in process to raise $100M+ of a $200M five-year campaign to achieve a critical mass of research and investment in data, advocacy, and education to promote a safer world for those affected.